LLC Capital ContributionsInitial investment, capital calls, and operating-agreement language

 Capital Accounts

-Decreased by: Distributions to the member, allocations of LLC loss and deduction.
+Decreased by.
+Distributions to the member, allocations of LLC loss and deduction.

 Non-Cash Contribution Valuation